joanpalin/Local-RAG-AI-Assistant/GUIDE_1_ENVIRONMENT_SETUP.md

 - 100GB free disk space
 - Latest operating system updates

 **Note:** This guide focuses on macOS with Apple Silicon, but the principles apply to other platforms with appropriate adjustments.
+If you need Windows or other OS guides, give this guide to your AI GPT and ask them to replace the steps with the appropiate ones based on your system.

 ### Pre-Installation Checklist